slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9774-6/packetizer_raw_output.md

 Clarify the text in Section 6.1 to explicitly state that the ATOMIC_AGGREGATE attribute is attached only when the AS_PATH is truncated as specified in Section 5.2, or alternatively adjust Section 5.2 to reflect an unconditional attachment if that is the intended behavior.

+**Severity:** Low
+  *Basis:* The ambiguity affects clarity and may lead to divergent interpretations but does not impact interoperability or security.

+**Confidence:** High

 ---